-Crochet Baby Cocoon Free Pattern – Raspberry Stitch
+Free Crochet Baby Cocoon Pattern

 I’m so pleased with how my newest baby cocoon pattern turned out – the colors are gorgeous and it’s so incredibly soft with a 50% wool and 50% acrylic blend.
 And the raspberry stitch is so easy to work and makes a beautiful pattern when you change colors often.
 This will look so good in pictures once our baby arrives!
 I learned the raspberry stitch from this video - it’s a single crochet, double crochet, single crochet worked into one space.